Published on Oct 11, 2021

 Can mobile use affect the brain of kids?

 Mobile phone usage for an extended period can cause mental health issues in children.
-It can cause anxiety, depression, and sleeplessness.
-Mobile phones can be addictive to children.
+For example, it can cause anxiety, depression, and sleeplessness.
+In addition, mobile phones can be addictive to children.

 How many hours should I use my smartphone daily?

 You should not be spending more than 4 hours a day on your smartphones.
-You should only be using your mobile phone for an average of 3 hours.
-You should not be using your social media applications for more than 2 hours a day.
+It would help if you only were using your mobile phone for an average of 3 hours.
+In addition, you should not be using your social media applications for more than 2 hours a day.
 Using social media for more than 2 hours daily can be harmful to you.